-Yep, right on time: My usual pre-doctor jittergloom.
+Yep, right on time: I’m having my usual pre-doctor jittergloom.

-That, and there’s this crazy troop of baboons in Washington bent on trashing the Constitution–a document I’m inordinately fond of–in a Putinesque power play that makes Game of Thrones look like Sesame Street.
+That, and there’s this crazy troop of baboons in Washington bent on trashing the Constitution–a document of which I’m inordinately fond–in a Putinesque power play that makes Game of Thrones look like Sesame Street.

 It’s enough to make me long to be a reporter again.
 The stories are so juicy, the spokesbaboons so bad, that it’s hard to resist: A well-defined adversary is a reporter’s dream.
-It’s not “can I find a story here?”
-It’s “which of the thousand or so do I do first?”
+Forget “can I find a story here?”
+These days, it’s “which of the thousand or so stories should I choose?”

 And I just might get my wish: My company’s just been acquired by a megaconglomeratemultinational, so in a few weeks I’ll find out whether I’ve been invited to sail along or walk the plank.

 On Friday night, Sept.
 16, 2016, I fractured my left femur just above Elmo, my replacement knee.
 I lived in a wheelchair, facing hip-high amputation of my left leg, for about two years while I fought health care bureaucracy, cost-conscious HMOs, and myself to figure out a way to walk again.
 (Spoiler alert: Elmo won!)